techpro-studio/iOSAppArchitecture/README.md

 This object is responsible for handling navigation through the application, handling push notifications, and other routing actions.

-Coordinator uses one container viewcontroller like (UINavigationController/ UISplitViewController)
+Coordinator uses one container viewcontroller like UINavigationController or UISplitViewController.

 Coordinator builds the screens (Modules) and controls the flow.